Phil-Barber/phil-barber/src/pages/books/snow-falling-on-cedars.md

 captivated.
 Every motive seemed justified.
 I knew each man and woman, from their childhood to the present like people I had known my whole life.
 The young romance betweeen Hatsue and Ishmael was torturous and fascinating, while never distracting from the murder trial at hand.
+The nice-guy attitude of Ishmael, watching his descent into a really nasty character.
+I was very pleased when he finally decided to do the right thing, but I wouldn't have been at all surprised had he not.